noke-cmu/bipedal-scaling-laws/README.md

 > Sarah Bergbreiter, and Aaron M. Johnson (Carnegie Mellon University).
 > arXiv:[2603.22560](https://arxiv.org/abs/2603.22560).

-You do **not** need to know anything about these robots or the simulator to use it.
-Install three things, run one command, and watch a robot walk.
-Minor note: This is a refactored script from my original code that I tried to clean up for others to use.
+You do **not** need to know anything about these robots or the simulator to use this package.
+Minor note: This is a refactored package from my original code that I tried to clean up for others to use.
 Please let me know if you have any bugs.

 Each quasi-passive robot has a single motor at the hip and curved feet.
 You can scale either them up or down (the `--scale` number is the leg-length multiplier)